Attested: (1) Ptolemy 2,3,4 Ταμαρου river mouth; (2) Tamaris at position 240 in the Ravenna Cosmography's tour of harbour estuaries

 (3) Ptolemy 2,3,30 Ταμαρη, a πολις of the Δουμνονιοι/Δαμνονιοι; (4) Tamaris, a place at position 5 in the Cosmography.

 Where: (1) must be the mouth of the modern river Tamar's estuary, around SX4750, near Plymouth, and (2) is probably be the same.
-(3) has been identified with the ancient trading port of Mount Batten, at SX487530, near Plymouth, but the Roman fort recently identified further upstream on the Tamar, at Calstock, SX43626918, seems a more likely location.
-(4) might be the same as (3), but that creates problems with other name-to-place identifications in RC and at present the best candidate remains Polson Bridge, near Launceston, SX355849, where the historic road into Cornwall crossed the Tamar and a minor battle happened in 1643, and (4) may be the same.
+(3) was probably at or near Launceston, whose castle overlooks Polson Bridge, SX355849, where the historic road into Cornwall crossed the Tamar and a minor battle happened in 1643, and (4) may be the same.

 Name origin: This analysis rejects the idea that (3) was the ancient trading port of Mount Batten, at SX487530, near Plymouth.
 The Roman fort recently identified at Calstock, SX43626918 is such a strong candidate to be Ουξελλα that it can no longer claim Ταμαρη.
 See Tamesis about river names beginning with Tam-.
 The –ar part may come from PIE *ar- ‘to fit together’ because the Tamar estuary receives the Tavy, Lynher, etc. In Spain, another Ταμαρα (Ptolemy 2,6,2) / Tamaricus (Pliny 31,18) is the modern Tambre, with an estuary rather like the British Tamar.

 Notes: See here for a discussion of the Cosmography's harbour estuary names in the south-west and why the north-coast joint estuary of the Taw and the Torridge no longer seems a good candidate to be another Tamaris.